Tracking COVID in our prisons

 However, I have continued to track the prison population and the impact of COVID (in terms of deaths and positive tests) since the imposition of the first national lockdown in March 2020.
 You can see the full date below.

 The chart has been updated with today’s official statistics.
-The prison population now stands at 82,896, a smaller increase of 59 on last week’s figures although this still amounts of an increase of 1,475 over the last eight weeks.
-This figure is now just 179 below the population on 31st January 2020, the date of the first death by coronavirus in the UK.
-If you hover over the data points on the chart below, you can see the official figure for every month of the pandemic.
+The prison population now stands at 87,864 a small fall of 27 on last week meaning that the net fall from the emergency measures announced on 16 October by the Justice Secretary has been just 365 fewer people in prison.
+We are once more heading for record levels..
+If you hover over the data points on the chart below, you can see the official figure for every month from the start of the pandemic to the present day.

-It is clear that the courts are making very slow progress catching up with the backlog of cases which built up throughout the first period of lockdown – at least not for those offences which are likely to result in a custodial sentence.
-Further down this blog post you can see the latest (up to the end of June 2022) data on the backlogs for both Magistrates’ and Crown Courts.
+It is clear that the courts are making very slow progress catching up with the backlog of cases which built up throughout the first period of lockdown.
+Indeed, in the most recent quarter, backlogs in both Crown and Magistrates’ courts rose, contributing to our growing remand crisis.
+Further down this blog post you can see the latest (up to the end of June 2023) data on the backlogs for both Magistrates’ and Crown Courts.

-- Of the 298 deaths, 241 were suspected or confirmed to be caused by COVID-19, of whom 158 were prisoners and 83 were supervised individuals.
-Of the 24 deaths since February 2022, only 7 are suspected or confirmed to be due to COVID-19.
+- Of the 307 deaths, 243 were suspected or confirmed to be caused by COVID-19, of whom 160 were prisoners and 83 were supervised individuals.
+Of the 33 deaths since February 2022, 9 are suspected or confirmed to be due to COVID-19.

-- 65 establishments had prisoners testing positive in October 2022, an increase of 20 compared with September 2022.
+- 32 establishments had prisoners testing positive in February 2023, a decrease of 4 compared with January 2023.

 The grim chart below records the monthly deaths of people in prison and on probation who have tested positive for COVID.